soriamaegan-dev/ai-insurance-arbitration-info/README.md

 8. **Wait 1-2 minutes** — do not click again
 9. Review all sections including total loss determination and arbitration contentions
 10. Note the copyright watermark on all outputs before sharing

+### AI Document Chat
+1. Click the **AI Document Chat** tab
+2. Upload up to 4 PDFs or images
+3. Add optional context about the claim
+4. Type your question and click Send or press Enter
+5. Ask follow-up questions — the AI remembers the conversation
+6. Click Clear Chat to start a new session

 ---